MikeForde/medical-patients-main/README.md

 # Military Medical Exercise Patient Generator

 *This project is based on [Markus Sandelin’s **Medical Patients Generator** repository](https://github.com/banton/medical-patients).
-The goal of this fork is to make the environment Visual Studio Code **Dev Container** friendly and to separate the core application (Python/Node) from the database and cache services (PostgreSQL and Redis), with the latter running as separate containers.*
+The goal of this fork is to make the environment Visual Studio Code **Dev Container** friendly and to separate the core application (Python/Node) from the database and cache services (PostgreSQL and Redis), with the latter running as separate containers.
+This will hopefully make for easier deployment to a rather exacting version of OpenShift*

 # Original README.md as below except where indicated.